Outline

 Scalability Issues

-April 2024 and the Future of the Cryptocurrency Market in Singapore
+The Future of the Cryptocurrency Market in Singapore

 Conclusion: Singapore’s Role as a Global Blockchain Leader